broadinstitute/gnomad-browser/browser/help/topics/faf.md

 This annotation can be used for filtering variants by allele frequency against a disease-specific threshold that can be set for each disease (e.g. BA1 in the 2015 ACMG/AMP guidelines).
 In this case the filtering allele frequency (FAF) is the maximum credible genetic ancestry group AF (e.g. the lower bound of the 95% confidence interval (CI)).
 If the FAF is above the disease-specific threshold, then the observed AC is not compatible with pathogenicity.
 See http://cardiodb.org/allelefrequencyapp/ and [Whiffin _et al._ 2017](https://www.nature.com/articles/gim201726) for additional information.

 Note that this annotation contains filtering allele frequency information from the genetic ancestry group with the highest **FAF**, not the filtering allele frequency information calculated on the genetic ancestry group with the highest **AF**.
+This means that the annotation displayed on the variant pages is the GroupMax FAF.

 The filtering allele frequency calculation only includes non-bottlenecked genetic ancestry groups: we did not calculate this metric on the Amish (`ami`), Ashkenazi Jewish (`asj`), European Finnish (`fin`), Middle Eastern (`mid`), and "Remaining Individuals" (`rmi`) groups.